Alexis Jordan: 2010–2012: Record deal and Alexis Jordan

-2012–2014: Second studio album
+2011–2014: Second studio album

 In October 2011, she confirmed via Twitter that she was working on her second studio album.
 In November 2011, Jordan went to a recording studio in New York where she recorded with Stargate, she stated that the album is nearly completed.
 In the same YouTube video uploaded by Jordan, she was asked what she was doing and she replied "Writing about different things 'cause I'm like all messed up cause I'm talking about girl power, then I'm talking about myself and how people don't really know me that well so they gonna get to know me in this song."

 On January 15, 2013, a new song titled "Acid Rain" leaked online.
 It was intended to serve as the lead cut from her second album.
 "Acid Rain" samples Bingo Players' song "Rattle," and is written by Sia and produced by Stargate.
-The official video was shot in late 2013.
-Its official music video was premiered on February 28, 2014.
-Jordan was dropped by Jay-Z's Roc Nation label after the single failed to chart.
+An alternate version of the song excluding Cole was released for digital download on February 20, 2013.
+Jordan was released by Jay-Z's Roc Nation label after the single "Gone" (March 2014) failed to chart internationally.

 Personal life

 In 2014, Jordan married Luke Broadlick, an actor.
 In 2016, she gave birth to their daughter, Anora.
-In 2017, she gave birth to their first son, Lincoln.
+In 2017, she gave birth to their first son, Cain.
 In 2019, she gave birth to their second son, Abel.